doombubbles/bg3-mods/README.md

 **Dungeon Delver** - Now gives Advantage on all Perception Checks and Dex Saves when not in combat.
 Also increase DEX by 1.

 **Elemental Adept** - Also increase INT or WIS or CHA by 1.
 Added variants for Force, Radiant, Necrotic and Psychic damage.
+Instead of just turning rolled 1s into 2s, it just increases your damage with that element by 1.

 **Lucky** - Also increase any stat by 1.